Class ETA / HLTA

 As writers and communicators we will :

-- Include full stops, capital letters, finger spaces and conjunctions within our writing.
+- Be able to include full stops, capital letters and finger spaces within our writing

 We will :